 They call it “the most powerful Type-R” ever created, with unmatched performance compared to all previous Type-R – excluding the NSX-R, of course.
-This blue little one is mildly updated version of the CTR presented in March during Geneva MotorShow.
+This blue little one is a mildly updated version of the CTR presented in March during Geneva Motorshow.

-Technical speaking, the specs are the similar with the ones we found out in March – a 2.0 liter turbocharged i-VTEC engine with an output of 280 HP, but with a lower redline – 7,000 rpm (compared to the 9,000 rpm we we’re used to)…
+Technical speaking, the specs are similar with the ones we found out in March – a 2.0-liter turbocharged i-VTEC engine with an output of 280 HP, but with a lower redline – 7,000 rpm (compared to the 9,000 rpm we’re used to)…

 In terms of novelties we can mention the magical “+R” button.
 Ehm, what is this?
-Something Honda says that when pressed, it activates the “+R” mode – heghtened engine response by altering the torque mapping, makes the steering more responsive, and tweaks the new four-point adaptive damper system for enhanced handling performance.
+Something Honda says that when pressed, it activates the “+R” mode – heightened engine response by altering the torque mapping, makes the steering more responsive and tweaks the new four-point adaptive damper system for enhanced handling performance.

 Suehiro Hasshi, Large Project Leader for the Civic Type R explained: “In default standard mode, the Civic Type R is exceptionally agile, an everyday sports car with an enjoyable and fluid acceleration.
 The ‘+R’ button brings out a more dynamic and athletic car for the driver, to set pulses racing.
 The difference in character is immense.
 The ‘+R’ mode is extreme; the car is ideal for track use and will be appreciated by the genuine sports-driving enthusiast.”